 - Traveled Distance - Normal Commute = Miles Eligible for Reimbursement

 - Traveled Distance = Miles Eligible for Reimbursement

 Employees using a rental vehicle or university owned vehicle are not eligible for mileage reimbursement.

 Cash Advances are given for University Group/Team Travel and Foreign Travel where a purchasing card would not be practical or allowable, and for Employee authorized travel where a hardship is declared.
 The Travel Cash Advance Request form should be fully completed and submitted to Business & Financial Affairs for processing.

-All money not used must be returned to the Bursar's window and receipts must be reconciled and turned into Accounts Payable within three days of returning from travel or the next request, whichever is first.
-All expenses (all receipts - **excluding meal receipts), amount of cash advance, and amount returned to the University must be documented and submitted to Accounts Payable (please use the form issued when picking up the cash advance for this reconciliation).
+All money not used must be returned to the Student Financial Services window and receipts must be reconciled and turned into Accounts Payable within ten days of returning from travel or the next request, whichever is first.
+All expenses (all receipts - **excluding meal receipts), amount of cash advance, and amount returned to the University must be documented and submitted to Accounts Payable (please use the cash advance clearing form that was emailed from AP for this reconciliation).
 Only original receipts will be accepted.
 The individual receiving the cash advance will be held responsible for the funds received.